 Tests and procedures used to diagnose pancreatitis include:

-Blood tests to look for elevated levels of pancreatic enzymes
+- Blood tests to look for elevated levels of pancreatic enzymes, along with white blood cells, kidney function and liver enzymes

 Your doctor may recommend other tests, depending on your particular situation.